fonoster/routr/docs/configuration/dids.md

-DIDs represent virtual numbers use to route calls from/to the PSTN through Gateways
+DIDs represent virtual numbers use to route calls from/to the PSTN through Gateways.

 The DIDs configuration can be provided using the file `config/dids.yml` located at the root of your Routr installation.

-> If using Redis this configuration will be store in the database.
+> If using Redis this configuration gets stored in the database.

 ## DID Resource